- Product description

 Ceiling insulation in your roof is usually the quickest, cheapest and easiest insulation to retrofit and will make a huge impact on your heating bills by limiting heat loss.

 Some homeowners are eligible* for 80%-100% insulation subsidies.
-Ceiling Insulation subsidies are region specific and T&Cs apply so contact us for details - no obligation.
-We also help with a range of low/no interest payment options if you're not eligible for subsidies.
+Ceiling Insulation subsidies are region specific and T&Cs apply yet we make it easy.
+See if you're eligible today for ceiling insulation subsidies- no obligation.
+We also help with a range of low/no interest payment options whether or not you're not eligible for subsidies.

 We only use proven ceiling insulation products that we are confident will last and are backed by significant manufacturer warranties.